-This whole process is really easy and very similar to freezing limes, oranges, cherries and other fruits..
+This whole process is really easy and very similar to freezing limes, freezing oranges, freezing cherries and other fruits..
 The longest part is waiting for the flash freeze to finish.
 If you're not familiar with flash freezing here's a little refresher for you.

 Need to get all your food preserved easily?
 Check out the Ultimate Guide To Freezing Food so that you can fill your freezer without in minimal time.

 The reason we flash freeze is to help keep foods, particularly ones with a lot of moisture, from sticking and clumping together.
 We chill everything just long enough to start hardening but not so long that they freeze solid.

 - wrap a cookie sheet in aluminum foil or parchment paper

 - spread the grapes in a non-overlapping, single, layer

 - put the cookie sheet into the freezer for 2-4 hours up to overnight (depending on what you are freezing)